 “Fortune 500 companies call this ‘strategic planning.
 Set measurable goals, and give everyone in the salon an action list with things they need to do every day, week, or month.”

-2. PAYING WORKERS MORE THEN THE SALON CAN AFFORD.
+2. PAYING WORKERS MORE THAN THE SALON CAN AFFORD.

 According to Reichenthal, the most common compensation mistakes include paying too high of a commission, implementing scaled commissions, and giving raises through increased commissions.